Life Insurance and Divorce – Everything You Should Know

 When the insured dies, the beneficiaries will receive the death benefit in a lump sum, or will they?

-Did you know that the owner of the policy may control how the beneficiary receives the death benefit?
+Did you know that the policy owner may control how the beneficiary receives the death benefit?

-The owner has the ability to set up how the death benefit is paid to beneficiaries…
+The owner can set up how beneficiaries receive the death benefit.

-And you might not know about it until a death claim is filed.
+And you might not know about it until somebody files a death claim.

 You would probably want to know about that upfront, right?

-Whether you are the insured or the beneficiary, it’s important to know that this option exists with many policies.
+Whether you are the insured or the beneficiary, it’s essential to know that this option exists with many policies.

 We dedicated an entire article to the settlement options available – here